 Introduction to Participatory Economics

-Participatory economics is both a general idea and a specific model for an economy.
+Participatory economics (parecon for short) is both a general idea and a specific model for an economy.
 On the one hand, it is a descendant of generations upon generations of thought and struggle by anarchists, socialists, council communists, and others.
 On the other hand, it is an economic model most notably reworked, further developed, and brought up to date by Michael Albert and Robin Hahnel.
 They are probably writing something about participatory economics as we speak, and there are people from Atlanta to London to New Delhi talking about it.
 It’s good to know that we are not alone, and that there is a budding movement of people who are – along with us – working with these ideas – not a hundred years ago or in history books, but here and now.

 Furthermore, there are people out there attempting to practice participatory economics as a whole (such as some collectives in the United States), as well as parts of it (some cities like Porto Allegre in Brazil have participatory budgets, and some countries such as Venezuela seem to be developing the type of planning councils fundamental to participatory economics).
 We can also find elements of participatory economics that were carried out by movements in the past, like the Israeli Kibbutz Movement, or the Spanish anarchists.

-At the same time, it should be taken for what it is: a theoretical model.
+At the same time, it should be taken for what it is: a theory.
 A participatory economy has yet to be put into practice fully on a large scale, and still has a long way to go before all of the kinks are worked out.
 It is offered here as the beginning of a conversation, and it is a work in progress – one that hopefully you, too, will decide to engage with and shape.
 We think it is, at the very least, a solid base to work from.

 Values First, Institutions Next